davidpots/playsongnotes/_songs/[Wham] Last Christmas.md

 - 4:18 Strumming patterns
 - 7:30 Modifying each chord shape
 - 10:21 Mixing the chorus melody w/ chords

+## Print-friendly version of this lesson

+For a print-ready PDF of this lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/23522694).
+For a few bucks a month, you get access to PDFs of all my new lessons.

 ## Lyrics w/ chords